pjakiela/ECON523/exercises/R6-TOT.md

 an estimate of the impact of treatment (access to loans from Spandana) on individuals who take it up (by taking out a Spandana microloan):
 1. We can calculate the impact of treatment on an outcome of interest (say, microenterprise profits), and then take the ratio of this coefficient to the estimated impact of treatment on take-up of Spandana microloans
 2. We can estimate the impact of treatment on take-up of microloans and then regress our outcome of interest on **predicted** take-up of microloans
-3. We can use the `ivregress 2sls` command in Stata to implement two-stage least squares (as in 2, except using a single Stata command)
+3. We can use `feols` to implement two-stage least squares (as in 2, except using a single step)
 4. We can estimate the impact of Spandana loans on our outcome of interest controlling for the residuals in our first-stage regression (the **control function** approach)

 <br>